leske42/Foundations/UB/README.md

 ## Footnotes

 ### Footnote 1.
-Other Types of Behavior
+The Less Clearly Defined

+There is a lot of "grey areas" in the Standard between clearly defined and undefined behavior.
+I didn't want to list them in the main text, as this is not the main point of this guide, but I will provide a quick overview here.

+The first of such is **implementation-deﬁned behavior**.
+The defintion of this is the following:

+> Unspeciﬁed behavior, where each implementation **documents** how the choice is made.

 For example, there are different kind of instructions a computer with our architecture (x86-64) can use for a right bitshift, but only one operator for the same (`>>`) in C. Since the different instructions behave a little bit differently (regarding the preservation of the sign bit for example), the compiler needs to make a choice about which one to use.
-The C standard specifies **implementation-defined behavior** for this case: different compilers might decide to implement different methods of bitshifting, but they need to document their choice in each case.
+Different compilers might decide to implement different methods of bitshifting, but they need to document their choice in each case.

+**Locale-speciﬁc behavior** is described as the following:

+> Behavior that depends on local conventions of nationality, culture, and language that each implementation **documents**.
+An example of locale-speciﬁc behavior is whether the `islower` function returns true for characters other than the 26 lowercase Latin letters.

+Again, no matter the behavior of choice, needs to be properly documented.

+Finally, **unspecified behavior** (often confused with undefined behavior) is where the Standard

+> provides two or more possibilities and imposes no further requirements on which is chosen in any Instance.

+An example of unspeciﬁed behavior is the order in which the arguments to a function are evaluated.
+For example, from the code `write(1, string(), len());` alone, it is impossible to tell whenever `string()` function (this returns a `char *`) or `len()` function (this returns an `int`) will be called first.

 ### Footnote 2.
 Compilation Process